FHantke/brave-browser-wiki/Linux-Development-Environment.md

 ## Install additional build dependencies

 You will need Git, Python 2.7, NodeJS >= 7.x, and Yarn.
-We recommend follow the [Yarn install docs](https://yarnpkg.com/lang/en/docs/install/) to install Yarn and a compatible version of NodeJS.
+We recommend following the [Yarn install docs](https://yarnpkg.com/lang/en/docs/install/) to install Yarn and a compatible version of NodeJS.

 If you are using Ubuntu, additionally install: